percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

    catalog.** Sharded clusters need `mongos` to know the per-shard `mongot` endpoints so index-management RPCs reach the correct shard.
-   - *Resolution:* the implementation renders `searchIndexManagementHostAndPort` on `mongos` as a YAML map keyed by shard name (`{ <shardName>: <searchHost>:27028, ... }`) alongside `useGrpcForSearch: true`.
-See `vectorsearch.InjectMongosConfig`.
-The upstream key shape on `mongos` for the multi-shard catalog should still be re-validated against MongoDB 8.2+ release notes once a search-capable image is in CI; if the upstream shape turns out to differ, the change is local to `InjectMongosConfig`.
+   - *Resolution:* The upstream MongoDB Operator configures `mongos` with the `mongot` endpoint of the first shard.
+We need to ensure this is accurate and acceptable.

 ---